fsainas/contracts-verification-benchmark/README.md

 ## Extending the benchmark

-Each use case directory includes:
+Each use case directory must include the following files:
 - `skeleton.json`
 - `ground-truth.csv`
 - `versions` directory
 - `Makefile`
 - A directory for every verification tool used

+Find a minimal example in [`contracts/template/`](contracts/template) directory.

 ### skeleton.json